harishchockalingam2017/Final-Project-ME495-Group1/README.md

 ##### pickandplace.py
 <p> Now successfully runs.
 Uses a dot in the center of surfaces to provide positions.
 Example: https://github.com/harishchockalingam2017/Final-Project-ME495-Group1/blob/master/images/center_point.png </p>
 ##### Using AR tags
 <p> Earlier implementation attempted use of AR tags for board identification.
-However, this attempt was abandoned when not all of the tags could be identified in on camera image. </p>
+However, this attempt was abandoned when not all of the tags could be identified in one camera image. </p>
 ##### Using a larger board
 <p> One stretch goal was to use a large Catan board https://github.com/harishchockalingam2017/Final-Project-ME495-Group1/blob/master/images/Catan_Board_Large.JPG </p>